-Learn how to utilize your analytics and put the right tools to work for your needs, with guidance and support from the Chief Analytics Evangelist at Google.
+Learn how to utilize your data and put the right tools to work for your specific needs, with guidance and support from the Chief Analytics Evangelist at Google.

-Through the live classes and the lab work, Kevin will be available to answer your questions and provide you personalized feedback on your projects.
-He’ll work with you to help you apply data analytics to the real-world challenges you confront daily.
+Through the live classes and the lab work, Kevin will be available to answer your questions and provide personalized feedback on your projects.
+He’ll help you apply data analytics to the real-world challenges you confront daily.
 You will join a hand-selected community of data-driven professionals who share ideas, experience, and “peer review” support.